Uptide rods are quite different from any other boat rod, and it's not difficult to see why this has to be...

-But multipliers are not best suited for casting today's very thin braid lines, as the coils bind into each other on the narrow diameter spool.
+But multiplier reels are not best suited for casting today's very thin braid fishing lines, as the coils bind into each other on the narrow diameter spool.

-Fixed spool reels with their larger diameter spools and oscillating line lay mechanisms don't share this problem, so there's much to be said for using a fixed spool reel for uptiding, providing of course you can find a suitable rod for it.
+Fixed spool reels with their larger diameter spools and oscillating line lay mechanisms don't share this problem, so there's much to be said for using a spinning reel for uptiding, providing of course you can find a suitable rod for it.

 Incidentally, although uptiding normally calls for more of a controlled lob than a full-on, hairy-chested cast, it makes sense to use a shock leader.
 Many charter boat skippers will insist on it.